usagov/usagov-chatbot-pipeline/php/PHP.md

 ---

-**Note:**
+Note:
-You must have running ChromaDB and Ollama services, and configure their URLs in `ChatbotServices.php` as needed.
+You must have running ChromaDB and Ollama services running (locally or externally), and configure their URLs/Ports in [ChatbotServices.php](../php/ChatbotServices.php) as needed.

+The [server](../server/) folder has a [docker-compose.yml](../server/docker-compose.yml) file to get those services running locally if you do not have an external server running them.